GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ## Build and test locally

 This section describes how to try out the Topics API as an individual developer.
-[Participate in the origin trial](#participate-in-the-origin-trial) explains how to test at scale with your users by taking part in the origin trial.

 1. Local testing and deployment (Estimated time: around 2 days)
     1. Enable the API with your local browser from the command line with [feature flags](/docs/privacy-sandbox/topics/#feature-flags).
 Test the [header](https://topics-fetch-demo.glitch.me/) and [JavaScript API](https://topics-demo.glitch.me/) demos to see Topics in action ([walkthrough video](https://www.youtube.com/watch?v=hEBzWuXjeTQ)).